juliabecker/restaurants/README.md

 #Radish Restaurants

 A one-page front-end focused web app to store restaurant and menu data.
+Check it out <a href="http://104.236.111.75:3000">here</a>.

 ##Features